Yuki-Sakaguchi/denshobato/README.md

 # Denshobato

 🕊️ **Denshobato** (carrier pigeon) delivers your messages to any application's input field.
-Use our universal input form to stop worrying about service-specific quirks (Is Enter for new line or send?) and IME bugs once and for all!
+Use our universal message form to stop worrying about service-specific quirks (Is Enter for new line or send?) and IME bugs once and for all!

 ## Why Use Denshobato?